 Homeschooling mom to 3 – E (14), K (11), R (9)

 Writer, editor, taster

 It is.
-Life is big and scary but there is a story you need to live and it’s just waiting to unfold.
-I want to be there with you to hold your hand through the baby steps as you live more.
-Taste more.
-See more.
-Pull up a chair and let’s dish up life together.
+Life is big and scary, but there is a story you need to live that is just waiting to unfold.
+Pull up a chair and let’s savor life together.